A handcrafted Australian masterpiece, featuring one of the largest & longest known strands of Keshi pearls in the world.

 And so, over a four-year design process, Iluka was brought to life.
 A detachable brooch was handcrafted by Matthew, inspired by Australia’s stunning landscapes and the aquatic lotus flower.
 Representing the rise and spread of spiritual enlightenment, the lotus is an exotic beauty that can be found emerging from murky waters

 This brooch is set with a single Keshi Baroque pearl, measuring 19.43mm.
 It is encased in four petal clusters made up of 152 Argyle pink diamonds, weighing 3.66ct, 555 white diamonds, weighing 13.9ct, and hand-carved Australian rock crystals.

 The Argyle diamonds were sourced directly from Rio Tinto’s Argyle mine in Western Australia, immediately prior to its closure in November 2020.

 In operation for 27 years, this mine was responsible for 90% of the world’s pink diamond supply.
 With that supply having now ceased, the exclusivity of pink diamonds has intensified and demand has heightened, with collectors recognising the long-term value of these precious gemstones.

 For the lotus flower brooch, a perfectly matched set of four Argyle pink diamonds was curated by Matthew Ely over 3 years to ensure that each diamond possessed a deep pink colour, paired to create a harmonious and uniform collection.

-The detachable Keshi pearl and diamond brooch was inspired by Australia’s stunning landscape and the aquatic lotus flower.
-It has been handcrafted in white gold, with an additional four ‘petals’ hand-carved in A-grade crystal quartz, sourced from the White Rock Quarry in South Australia.
+The shape of the lotus flower has been handcrafted in white gold, with an additional four ‘petals’ beneath the large central pearl.
+These were hand-carved in A-grade crystal quartz, sourced from the White Rock Quarry in South Australia’s Horsnell Gully.